Heavy-hexagon code[1]

 Description

 Subsystem stabilizer code on the heavy-hexagonal lattice that combines Bacon-Shor and surface-code stabilizers.
 Encodes one logical qubit into \(n=(5d^2-2d-1)/2\) physical qubits with distance \(d\).
 The heavy-hexagonal lattice allows for low degree (at most 3) connectivity between all the data and ancilla qubits, which is suitable for fixed-frequency transom qubits subject to frequency collision errors.
+The code can be split into a surface and a Bacon-Shor code, with the idling qubits of one code serving as the physical qubits of the other [2].

 Data qubits and ancillas of the code are placed on a heavy-hexagonal lattice (vertices and edges of a tilling of hexagons).
 A subset of the ancilla qubits are flag qubits used for detecting high-weight errors arising from fewer faults.
 The code stabilizers for detecting \(X\)-type errors are measured by measuring weight-two \(Z\)-type gauge operators whose product produces stabilizers of the surface code. \(X\)-type stabilizers are column operators corresponding to stabilizers of the Bacon-Shor code, which are measured by taking products of weight-four and weight-two \(X\)-type gauge operators.